frontenddogma/web-development-glossary/manuscript/t.md

 Tiny integer
 : An integral data type of 8 bits, with a signed range from –128 to 127, and an unsigned range from 0 to 255.

+Tizen
+: A Linux-based mobile operating system backed by the Linux Foundation but developed and used primarily by Samsung.
+The project was originally conceived as an HTML-based platform for mobile devices to succeed MeeGo.
+Samsung merged its previous Linux-based OS effort, Bada, into Tizen, and has since used it primarily on platforms such as wearable devices and smart TVs.
+Tizen was first released in 2012.&nbsp;[†](#w-tizen) ℹ︎&nbsp;[tizen.org](https://www.tizen.org/)

 TL
 : → Technical Lead